 THE UNIVERSITY OF CONNECTICUT gives assurance that it will comply with the Department of Health and Human Services (DHHS) regulations for the protection of human research subjects and has set up an Institutional Review Board to review all research associated with the University.
 Researchers (including student researchers) are required to file a IRB prior to conducting research.
 Certain types of studies quality for exempt or expedited review.
 Research involving minors almost NEVER qualifies for exempt status.
 Even if a study qualifies for exempt status, the researcher must still file a IRB with the Department Head and submit it to the IRB.

 Note: If a research project extends beyond one year, the project must be reviewed each year by the institutional review board.
+If changes occur in the project, they must be approved prior to being implemented.
+Any unexpected events associated with a research project must also be immediately reported to the IRB as an adverse event.

 Informed consent must also be given for interviews.